 If you are looking to cross the country on a bike, there are three main routes, either along the south of the country (Southern Tier), through the middle (Transamerica) or along the top near the Canadian border (Northern Tier).
 Riding is a great way to really soak in the landscape while meeting lots of new people – local people get so excited to see you cycle through and delight in asking where you have come from.
 Websites like Adventure Cycling have good maps, blogs, and information pertaining to cycling in the US and are well worth checking out before you set off on an adventure.

-Once you are out on the road the website, Warm Showers, which is similar to Couchsurfing but specifically for cyclists, is your saviour.
+Once you are out on the road, the website Warm Showers, which is similar to Couchsurfing but specifically for cyclists, is your savior.
 It lists people who are willing to host you and offer much needed showers as well as a nice meal and accommodation.
 The best thing about Warm Showers is that it is all free (good for the budget), and the people you stay with are usually cyclists themselves.
 Apart from living vicariously through you, most people you stay with will have some good knowledge to impart.

 Whether it be a short trip just out of a city or a longer ride across the country, there is no feeling like the freedom of having the wind in your face and all your belongings attached to your bicycle as you set out to explore the US.
 It is important that for longer trips you have the correct gear before you set out.
 If you are unsure what you need for a bike trip, just visit a bicycle store and ask them for advice (they will be more than happy to give it) or check out some of the blogs on websites such as Adventure Cycling.

 The rise of social media sites such as Couchsurfing, WWOOFing, and even Rideshare has changed the way people travel.
-The world is a much more connected place, and it means we can disregard the more traditional methods of transport and accommodation in favour of cheaper, more authentic options when travelling.
+The world is a much more connected place, and it means we can disregard the more traditional methods of transport and accommodation when traveling in favor of cheaper options, which also give you a chance to really get to the people.
 It not only makes a trip more affordable, but also increases understanding of different cultures through more intimate forms of interaction than previously available.
 The United States is such a vast mix of people, cultures, and landscape that to truly appreciate the country you really have to experience it at the ground level, through the eyes of its own people.
-Not only is it dirt cheap, but it could be one of the most rewarding travelling experiences you will have.
+Not only is it dirt cheap, but it could be one of the most rewarding traveling experiences you will have.

 Have you ever traveled on a tight budget in a notoriously expensive region of the world?
 Share your stories and tips below in the comments.

-To read more about budget travel and traveling in the United States, check out the following articles:
+To read more about budget travel and traveling in the United States, check out the following articles and resources:

 - 8 Ways to Travel for Free on Your RTW Trip